Sign PDF documents

 Document approval signatures

 Document approval signatures add a digital signature to a document as part of a workflow, such as approving and signing contracts.
-This type of digital signature records the identity of the signer, and confirms that the content of the document has not changed after the signature was applied.
-There can be multiple document approval signatures associated with a document.
+This type of digital signature records the identity of the signer and confirms that the document hasn’t changed since signing.
+A document can carry multiple document approval signatures.
 For example, if multiple parties sign a contract, each document approval signature has a unique digital signature.
-The signatures are applied successively to create a signature chain.
+Signers apply the signatures successively to create a signature chain.

 Learn how to sign a PDF document with a document approval signature.